The Moon's path through the Constellations/Stars an interesting Fact!

 The Moon's path through the constellations is a witness to the 364-day solar year.
 Both the Sun and Moon travel through each of the 12 constellations every year.
 The sun will travel through one of the constellations each month 30 days.
 The Moon will travel through each constellation 13 times a year at a 28-day rotation from the time the moon enters each constellation until it returns to the same constellation.
 13x28=364 days that the moon and each of the 12 constellation witnesses to the suns 364-day year.

-With considering the moon's cycle (from new moon to new moon) you get a moon cycle of 354 days a year with 12 cycles of phases which is 29.5 days per cycle.
+When considering the moon's cycle according to the phases you get a moon cycle of 354 days a year with 6 cycles of phases at 29 days and 6 cycles of phases at 30 days per year.

-When looking at the moon without being concerned with what phase the moon is in but looking at a starting point with a star as the marker you come up with a 364-day year.
+When looking at the moon without being concerned with what phase the moon is in but using the stars as the marker and starting point you come up with a 364-day year.

-This is something I think we need to consider with the Zadokite Priestly Calendar.
+This is something I am working on and think we need to consider with the Zadokite Priestly Calendar.